thomsonreuters/cdap/cdap-docs/reference-manual/source/http-restful-api/artifact.rst

 This will return a JSON array that lists all application classes contained in artifacts.
 Each element in the array is a JSON object that describes the artifact the class originates in as well as the class name.
-Example output for the ``ScriptFilter`` (pretty-printed and reformatted to fit):
+Example output (pretty-printed and reformatted to fit):

 .. container:: highlight